fgolf/ProjectMetis/README.md

 ## Installation and Setup
 0. Checkout this repository
-1. Create CMSSW environment via `. setup.sh`
+1. Set up environment via `source setup.sh`.
+Note that this doesn't overwrite an existing CMSSW environment if you already have one

 ## TODO
-* Clean up statsparser
 * SNTSample in principle allows anyone to update the sample on DIS.
 We don't want this for "central" samples, so rework this
+* We have all the ingredients to replicate CRAB submission/status functionality, so do it
 * Add more TODOs
-* We have all the ingredients to replicate CRAB submission/status functionality, so do it

 ## Run